MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -CertificatePassword

-If you use the **-CertificatePath** parameter to import a PKI certificate, use this parameter to specify the password for the certificate file.
+If you use the **-CertificatePath** parameter to import a PKI certificate for HTTPS communication, use this parameter to specify the password for the certificate file.

 ```yaml
 Type: SecureString